phitter-hub/docs-phitter-kernel/docs/documentation/simulation/process_simulation/create_instance_simulation.md

 # Create an Instance Simulation

-If you want to create a process simulation, first of all you will need to initialize the object simulation.
+To create a process simulation, first of all you will need to initialize the object simulation.

 In order to do that, you have to do the following: